--claim in the comments section of anything on the internet

 Here's a great discussion of the "news ecosystem" and why we're fighting an "information war" every day:

 Fake News is a term that applies to information that is completely or partially false.
 In the traditional sense of the word, it is not news at all.
-It can include stories that are made up as well as those which have some elements of truth blended fiction.
+It can include stories that are made up as well as those which have some elements of truth blended with fiction.
 Some news outlets, especially anonymous sources on the Internet, may deal entirely with fake news designed to mislead people and persuade them to adopt a particular point of view.

 Here is an overview of Fake News from The Guardian: